altuntashsyn/AndroidRadio/README.md

 # AndroidRadio
-Android radio player example with ExoPlayer
+Android radio player example with ExoPlayer.
 Please fell free to create issues and contribute